๐ŸชทIntro to Buddhism

 Why This Matters

-These symbols also demonstrate how Buddhism adapted and spread across cultures, appearing in temples from Sri Lanka to Japan with consistent meanings.
-Don't just memorize what each symbol looks like—know what concept each one illustrates and how they relate to the Buddha's teachings on suffering, liberation, and the path between them.
+These symbols also show how Buddhism adapted and spread across cultures, appearing in temples from Sri Lanka to Japan with consistent meanings.
+Don't just memorize what each symbol looks like.
+Know what concept each one illustrates and how it relates to the Buddha's teachings on suffering, liberation, and the path between them.

 Symbols of the Path to Enlightenment